 By now you should have a better understanding of which qualification is best for you and we hope you’re convinced that we’re the best people to help you achieve it.
 At this stage, you’re probably wondering how much it all costs.

-The good news is that the wide variety of levels, sizes and delivery methods means that there’s a BIFM qualification available to suit any budget.
+The good news is that the wide variety of levels, sizes and delivery methods means that there’s an IWFM qualification available to suit any budget.
 We’re completely transparent with our prices – you can find a full breakdown of the fees for all of our courses here

 Want to know more?

-Everything you need to know should have been covered by the information provided above, but we’ve been doing this for long enough to know that you may well have further questions or may simply want to talk to a real person before making the commitment to study for a BIFM qualification.
+Everything you need to know should have been covered by the information provided above, but we’ve been doing this for long enough to know that you may well have further questions or may simply want to talk to a real person before making the commitment to study for an IWFM qualification.
 If so, feel free to contact us

 Alternatively, if you’re ready to start studying it couldn’t be simpler!
 Just fill out our online enrolment form to get the ball rolling.